michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Fixed: a bug that meta box specific styles were not loaded per class basis when multiple meta box class instances were created and they were displayed in the same page; only the first instantiated meta box class's styles were loaded.
+* Added: the filters for the meta box class, `style_common_{extended meta box class name}`, `style_ie_common_{extended meta box class name}`, `style_ie_{extended meta box class name}`.
 * Added: the ability to set option group in the `select` field type.
 * Added: the ability to set tag attributes on field tags on an individual basis in the `select`, `radio`, and `checkbox` field types.
 * Added: the ability to set tag attributes with the `attributes` key by passing an array with the key of the attribute name and the value of the property value for input fields.